openziti/ziti-doc/docusaurus/docs/guides/alt-server-certs.md

 ## Ziti CLI

-The `ziti` CLI uses the controller's Edge management API and employs trust on first use (TOFU), much like the OpenSSH client's known host keys.
-The first time the CLI connects to a new controller it will prompt the user to accept the well-known trust bundle, e.g., `/.well-known/est/cacerts`, that is compiled by the controller and fetched by Edge clients during enrollment.
-This trust bundle comprises CA certificates from the issuers of the server certificates used by the controller.
+The `ziti` CLI uses the controller's Edge management API and employs trust on first use (TOFU), much like the OpenSSH client's known host keys, when authenticating with a password.
+The first time the CLI connects to a new controller it will prompt the user to accept the well-known trust bundle, e.g., `/.well-known/est/cacerts`, that is computed by the controller and fetched by Edge clients during enrollment after they verify the server certificate is backed by the same private key that signed their enrollment token.
+This trust bundle comprises root CA certificates that must be used to verify the server certificate chains presented by the Ziti controller.